-1. As mandated in General Assembly resolution 70/1, the Inter-Agency and Expert Group on Sustainable Development Goal Indicators was tasked with the development and implementation of the global indicator framework of the 2030 Agenda for Sustainable Development.
-The Expert Group developed a global indicator framework, which was adopted by the General Assembly at its seventy-first session, on 6 July 2017, in resolution 71/313 on the work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development.

-2. The present report describes the work carried out by the Expert Group from March 2018 to December 2018 for the implementation of the global indicator framework, on the basis of the work programme agreed by the Commission and in accordance with Statistical Commission decision 49/101.
+- 1. As mandated by General Assembly resolution 70/1, the Inter-Agency and Expert Group on Sustainable Development Goal Indicators was tasked with the development and implementation of the global indicator framework of the 2030 Agenda for Sustainable Development.
+The Expert Group developed a global indicator framework, which was adopted by the General Assembly on 6 July 2017 and contained in the Resolution A/RES/71/313 on Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development. - 2.
+The report describes the work carried out by the Expert Group from March 2018 to December 2018 for the implementation of the global indicator framework, on the basis of the work programme agreed by the Commission and in accordance with decision 49/101.